oneapi-src/oneDNN/doc/primitives/shuffle.md

 ### Post-ops and Attributes

-The shuffle primitive doesn't support any post-ops or attributes.
+The shuffle primitive does not support any post-ops or attributes.

 @anchor dg_shuffle_impl_limits